PerfectionistAF/Developer_Implementations/ToDo_App/README.md

 ## Acknowledgements
 Thanks to the developers of the libraries and tools used in this project.
-Special thanks to the contributors and the open-source community.
+Thank you to @ale11ik for contributing.